 Workplace Race Discrimination Attorney in New York, New Jersey & Pennsylvania

 If you or someone you know has been experiencing racial discrimination at work, then you should immediately contact an NYC employment discrimination attorney at the employment law firm of DEREK T. SMITH LAW GROUP, PLLC to find out your rights.
 No one should be subjected to having to work in a hostile job environment.
 Discrimination is illegal.
 You have every right to want justice.
 Our attorneys will fight for justice on your behalf.

-Call today and schedule your FREE Consultation in NY, NJ & PA with one of our discrimination attorneys at the Derek T. Smith Law Group, PLLC in NY, NJ, PA and D.C. you can reach us online or by calling 877-4NYLAWS.
+Call today and schedule your FREE Consultation in NY, NJ & PA with one of our discrimination attorneys at the Derek Smith Law Group, PLLC in New York City, New Jersey, Philadelphia and Miami. you can reach us online or by calling 877-469-5297.
 Our NYC employment law attorneys are passionate about handling cases pertaining to racial discrimination, sexual harassment and other employment-related claims.
 We serve clients throughout New York, including Manhattan, Brooklyn, Queens, the Bronx, and Staten Island.
-We also have offices in New Jersey, Philadelphia and Washington D.C. to serve you.
+We also have offices in New Jersey, Philadelphia and Miami to serve you.